The POWEs were created by Imogen Taylor.

 Imogen and her partner Jonnie once travelled around the whole of Australia in a campervan that they named Moby (but he wasn’t blue and he didn’t have clouds painted on him).
 This experience had a profound affect on them both and as you can probably tell was a huge inspiration for the creation of the POWEs.

-Listen to the interview Imogen did on My Home Planet – the planet heroes podcast.
+To learn more about Imogen and what inspired the creation of her children’s books listen to the interview she did on My Home Planet – the planet heroes podcast.

 “I grew up in a house where animals had as much standing as humans, in fact often more so…they were fed first and usually got a better spot on the sofa.We often had strays and wounded animals in the house…being rehabilitated back to the wild and there were just some who got comfy and decided to stay.
 It was normal to me to just be one of the creatures in the house and that’s how I am as a grown-up.
 I don’t feel any more important or valuable than any other animal.
 I like feeling like this.
 It makes me feel part of the world in a very integral way.”